hahaen/hahaen.github.io-creator/themes/FixIt/exampleSite/content/posts/basic-markdown-syntax/index.en.md

 Without further delay, let us go over the main elements of Markdown and what the resulting HTML looks like!

 {{< admonition tip >}}
-:(far fa-bookmark fa-fw): Bookmark this page for easy future reference!
+:(fa-regular fa-bookmark fa-fw): Bookmark this page for easy future reference!
 {{< /admonition >}}

 ## 1 Headings